 Weekends are always crowded so I suggest walking around the cove which will bring you to a more secluded area on the beach.

-If you will be visiting during the week I also suggest the going first thing in the morning when its less crowded and you will be able to enjoy swimming and snorkeling without tons of people around you.
+If you are visiting during the week, I also suggest going first thing in the morning when it’s less crowded and you will be able to enjoy swimming and snorkeling without tons of people around you.

-Some of the best beaches in Cabo are located on the Pacific Ocean side and as a result, some beaches are not recommended for swimming due strong tides and currents and undertows.
+Some of the best beaches in Cabo are located on the Pacific Ocean side and as a result, some beaches are not recommended for swimming due to strong tides and currents, and undertows.

 The beaches here are beautiful, but many of them are tantalizingly so, with strong ocean currents that make them too dangerous for swimming.